 Mr Kamenschek, would you briefly introduce yourself to us?

 My name is Armin Kamenschek.
 I was born in South Tyrol and live and work with my family in Vienna.
 I am a trained carpenter but have completed architecture, civil engineering and political science courses at various universities.
 Nevertheless, I have remained loyal to the Vienna University of Technology.
-I am currently completing my dissertation with Professor Goger at the Institute for Interdisciplinary Construction Process Management (IBPM), in parallel to my employment as a project manager in the New Construction Technology Department at the Austrian Settlement Works ÖSW, where I will probably also teach upon completion.
+I am currently completing my dissertation at the Technical University of Vienna, in parallel to my employment as a project manager in the Technology Department of the ÖSW company – group.

 Please give us an overview of the type of projects you are working on.